Kleinburg: History

 The community began in 1848 when John Nicholas Klein (1825–1854), a German-Canadian settler built a flour mill along the Humber River's west branch in the valley in 1847.
 A settlement soon resulted at the bottom of the hill, originally named "Kleinsburg" (after John Klein, and "berg" being German for hilly country or hill).
-The village at the top of the hill was known as "Mount Vernon", but by 1890 both became known as Kleinburg (sometimes shown as Klineburg).
+The village at the top of the hill was known as "Mount Vernon", but by 1890 both became known as Kleinburg (sometimes spelled "Klineburg" on older maps).
 The Howland family later took over the flour mill, and added a sawmill and store.
 Over time, more and more businesses sprung up to support the mills, notably the Howland's flour mill, which was the largest between Barrie and Toronto and attracted farmers for miles.
 A community developed in town, with hotels, merchant shops, schools and churches.

 A plank road was built through Kleinburg in 1860 by the Vaughan Plank Road Company, running from Thistletown north through Woodbridge, Pine Grove, and Kleinburg to the King township border.
 The road had tollbooths (including one located in Kleinburg), and travelers were made to pay a toll for the upkeep.
 There was local opposition from farmers in later years, and the municipality took over in 1896, eliminating the tolls.

 Due to the sprawling valleys and topography of the area, a railway station for Kleinburg had to be established outside of town on the Toronto, Grey & Bruce Railway line (present-day Canadian Pacific Railway) in 1870, to the west of town on the other side of the Humber River valley.
 This area became the community known as Nashville (after a local named Jonathan Scott and his wife who came from Nashville, Tennessee.
 A hotel, grain elevator, church, coal and lumber yard sprung up.
 A Nashville post office was established in 1881.

 The first Kleinburg railway station was built by the TG&B in 1870, but a new station was built in 1907 by the Canadian Pacific due to line upgrades.
 Passenger service to the Kleinburg railway station ended in 1964, but the station was saved due to efforts by prominent Canadian and Kleinburg resident Pierre Berton for use by Scouts Canada.
 In 1976 it was moved into town for preservation, next to the Kleinburg Public School.

-Highway 27 was built to the west of town along the Humber River valley in 1937-1938, diverting highway traffic from travelling through the town proper on Islington Avenue.
+Highway 27 was built to the west of town along the Humber River valley in 1937-1938, diverting through traffic from the town along Islington Avenue.

 Suburban Growth

-In the 1960's, some suburban residential areas began to develop at the south end of the small town.
+In the 1960's, some suburban residential areas began to develop south of the village.

-In the early 2010's, development started on the new Nashville Heights (now called "New Kleinburg") area in Nashville, bordered by Nashville Road, Major Mackenzie, Huntington and the CPR railway line.
-The Highway 427 extension opened nearby in September 2021, ending at Major Mackenzie Drive.
+In the early 2010's, development started on the new Nashville Heights (now called New Kleinburg) area to the west, bordered by Nashville Road, Major Mackenzie Drive, Huntington Road and the CPKC railway line.
+An extension of Highway 427 opened to the south in September 2021, ending at Major Mackenzie Drive.

-Main Street
+Historic village

-A view showing Main Street in Kleinburg Ontario, circa 1910.
+A view showing Main Street (now Islington Avenue) in Kleinburg, circa 1910.